-History students go on to study a wide variety of subjects at university.
+OPPORTUNITIES History students go on to study a wide variety of subjects at university.
 Naturally, many students go on to study for a history degree, but history is also a recommended A Level subject for many other degrees such as law, politics and English.
 Employers value the research, analytical, teamwork and communication skills that history students develop throughout their studies.
 A history degree can lead to a number of jobs such as an archivist, museum curator, archaeologist, academic historian or media researcher.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 5 in History

+ICT

-ICT is one of the most popular vocational gualifications subjects offered.
-Working in this sector will mean you're at the forefront of one of the most dynamic, fast moving innovative sectors where individuals can make a huge impact.
+ICT is one of the most popular vocational qualifications subjects offered.
+Working in this sector will mean you are at the forefront of one of the most dynamic, fast moving innovative sectors where individuals can make a huge impact.

-Those who work in ICT will be working with technologies that are going to be even more transformational than the amazing changes we have already seen in the way we live, and at last, truly enable the information society.
-ICT is at the heart of everyday life, at home, work and in our leisure time from computer graphics and control systems to communications and problem-solving, ICT has an ever increasing role to play.
+You will have heard of Artificial Intelligence or AI.
+Those who work in ICT will be working with technologies such as AI that are going to be even more transformational than the amazing changes we have already seen in the way we live,

+and at last, truly enable the information society.
+Powered by data, ICT is at the heart of everyday life, at home, work and in our leisure time from computer graphics and control systems to communications and problem-solving, ICT has an ever-increasing role to play.
+Understand how data shapes the world we live in.

 This course includes practical based units that enable you to learn, develop and review transferable skills suitable for the workplace or future studies such as:

 - BSc Multimedia Computing

 - BSc Forensic Computing

 - BSc (Hons) Software Engineering

 - BSc (Hons) Business Computing

+IT: Data Analytics (Extended Certificate)

 Units Studied

-Single

-- Unit 1: Fundamentals of IT(Exam)
+- F200: Fundamentals of Data Analytics (Exam)

-- Unit 2: Global Information (Exam)
+- F201: Big Data and Machine Learning (Exam)

+- F202: Spreadsheet data modelling (Coursework)

-- Unit 9: Product Development (Coursework)
+- F203: Relational data design (Coursework)

-This course is a single award and is equivalent to one A Level
+- F204: Data and the Internet of Everything (Coursework)

 Units Studied

 Single

+- F201: Big Data and Machine Learning (Exam)

-- Unit 3: Cyber Security (Exam) - Unit 17: internet of Everything (Coursework)
+- F204: Data and the Internet of Everything (Coursework)

 Assessed in year 13.

-Careers in ICT encompass a broad number of areas from business consulting, development and sales to technical roles.
-In addition, ICT professionals work in a variety of sectors including finance, property and business services, as well as the primary ICT sector.
+Opportunities Careers in ICT encompass a broad number of areas from business consulting, development and sales to technical roles.
+In addition, ICT professionals work in a variety of sectors including finance, property and business services, as well as the primary ICT sector ENTRANCE REQUIREMENTS ESSENTIAL: 5 9-4.
+No specific subject requirements

-Maths

-As well as being a fascinating subject in itself that will help you unlock the mysteries of science, technology and statistics, studying mathematics offers higher earning potential, exciting career opportunities and a grounding in important life skills.
+This course is equivalent to one A Level MATHS As well as being a fascinating subject in itself that will help you unlock the mysteries of science, technology and statistics, studying mathematics offers higher earning potential, exciting career opportunities and a grounding in important life skills.
 Students will now study a linear A Level course and will take 3 examinations at the end of year 13.
 Students will deepen their understanding of mathematics from GCSE and study the topics of algebra, calculus and trigonometry.
 Students will have to deal with applying their knowledge to the domains of simple mechanics and statistics and will be expected to prove and use a range of results.
 Mathematics at A Level has returned to its purest form and students should consider this course if they have a proven passion for the subject.

-A Level mathematics is essential for any numerate discipline at university; e.g. physical sciences, engineering and medicine.
+OPPORTUNITIES A Level mathematics is essential for any numerate discipline at university; e.g. physical sciences, engineering and medicine.
 It is also well regarded as training for the mind by employers.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 6 in Maths DESIRABLE: Grade 7 in Maths